garrandall/popular-music-data/tracks/playground-in-my-mind-clint-holmes.md

 See how they play so happy
 In the playground in my mind

-La la la la la la la la la...
+La la la la la la la la la